3565 Biographical Records Technician

 CLASSIFICATION Nonexempt

-IMMEDIATE SUPERVISOR Director of Advancement Services
+IMMEDIATE SUPERVISOR Director of Technology & Data Services – University Advancement

 GENERAL FUNCTION

-MINIMUM ACCEPTABLE QUALIFICATIONS
+MINIMUM ACCEPTABLE QAULIFICATIONS

 ESSENTIAL DUTIES AND RESPONSIBILITIES

-5. Promotes a positive and professional image of the department by being knowledgeable about various departmental procedures and policies, appropriately answering questions asked by alumni, donors, faculty, staff, or others doing business with the department, and referring questions or issues beyond the scope of one’s expertise to the appropriate administrator.
+8. Promotes a positive and professional image of the department by being knowledgeable about various departmental procedures and policies, appropriately answering questions asked by alumni, donors, faculty, staff, or others doing business with the department, and referring questions or issues beyond the scope of one’s expertise to the appropriate administrator.

-6. Occasionally performs receptionist duties by receiving and greeting visitors and University personnel, directing them to the appropriate office or persons, providing factual information or materials in response to routine inquiries, answering the telephone, taking messages or routing calls according to office procedures utilizing organizational familiarity and necessary discretion, and making appointments as appropriate.
+9. Occasionally performs receptionist duties by receiving and greeting visitors and University personnel, directing them to the appropriate office or persons, providing information or materials in response to routine inquiries, answering the telephone, taking messages or routing calls according to office procedures utilizing organizational familiarity and necessary discretion, and making appointments as appropriate.

-9. Contributes to a work environment that encourages knowledge of, respect for, and development of skills to engage with those of other cultures or backgrounds.
+10. Contributes to a work environment that encourages knowledge of, respect for, and development of skills to engage with those of other cultures or backgrounds.

 SUPERVISION